dejan/rails_panel/README.md

 RailsPanel
 ===========

-RailsPanel is a Chrome extension for Rails development that will end your tailing of development.log.
+RailsPanel is a Browser (Chrome/Firefox) extension for Rails development that will end your tailing of development.log.
 Have all information about your Rails app requests in the browser - in the Developer Tools panel.
 Provides insight to db/rendering/total times, parameter list, rendered views and more.

 ![railspanel](https://cloud.githubusercontent.com/assets/4494/3090049/917e5378-e586-11e3-9bd4-1db232968126.png)